 If you’re thinking about planning a trip, don’t hold yourself back — just go!
 To give you some inspiration, here are a few of my favorite cities in Europe — perfect for women traveling alone!

-The Irish capital is an incredibly fun place to visit thanks to the Irish’s famous hospitality and amicable nature.
+The Irish capital is one of the best European cities for solo female travelers as well as an incredibly fun place to visit — thanks to the Irish’s famous hospitality and amicable nature!
 The men (and women) have a contagious zest for life and you can easily get swept along and enjoy yourself in the company of friendly locals.

 Read more: How to Spend a Layover in Dublin, Ireland